 Stockholm Norvik Port

-- Will be adapted for both the handling of containers and rolling goods.
+- Is adapted for both the handling of containers and rolling goods.

 - Is located approximately 50 kilometres south of Stockholm and a couple of kilometres north of Nynäshamn.